wp-plugins/wordpress-sphinx-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==
+= 3.3.2 =
+ * Unhooked unnecessary filters
+ * Added checking Sphinx connection on remote or local server to determine is Sphinx running

 = 3.3.1 =
  * Fixed bug in search term escaping
  * Fixed bug in redirect for friendly URLs